-According to the shelter, these daily flights allow the falcons and eagles to (re) build their muscles.
-They are also allowed to catch prey, which can be simulated or real, to help them maintain their character, temperament and aggressiveness.
-These activities are necessary for birds that have been kept for a long time in captivity so that they can be reintroduced into the wild or prepared for captive breeding.
+According to the shelter, these daily flights allow the falcons and eagles to build their muscles.
+They are therefore allowed to catch simulated or real prey.
+Most of all, this help them maintain their character, temperament and aggressiveness.
+These activities are necessary for birds which have been kept for a long time in captivity.
+Thanks to this method, reintroduction into the wild or their preparation for captive breeding is easier.

-Cost and useful info :
+Cost and useful information:

-Bus Return Puerto Iguazu -> Guïra Oga* = 26 ARS
+Bus Return Puerto Iguazu -> Guïra Oga = 26 ARS (€1.59)

-Guïra Oga entrance* = 150 ARS
+Entrance fees Guïra Oga = 150 ARS (€9.20)

 Hostel Puerto Iguazu = 230 ARS (€14.10) pp/pn

 ** note that all the links we add are FYI.
 We are not remunerated by either the companies/organisations nor per click.